Long Beach has many reasons to be proud of its local schools.

-Washington Post's Top High Schools - The Washington Post’s annual ranking of top high schools has repeatedly listed multiple LBUSD high schools among those in the top 10 percent in the nation based upon college prep programs.
-The 2016 listing includes Wilson, Millikan, the California Academy of Mathematics and Science, Poly, Lakewood, Renaissance and Avalon high schools.
-Many schools here also earned honors from Newsweek when it published rankings using similar criteria.
+Washington Post's Top High Schools - The Washington Post’s annual ranking of top high schools has repeatedly included multiple LBUSD high schools among those in the top 12 percent in the nation based upon college prep programs.

-Grad Rates Increase - LBUSD graduation rates increased for the fourth year in 2016, surpassing state and county rates.
+Grad Rates Increase - LBUSD graduation rates regulalry surpass state and county rates.
 Students of color in Long Beach schools also outperform their peers countywide and statewide.
-Six high schools here posted graduation rates above 90 percent.
+A record eight high schools here posted graduation rates above 90 percent.

 National Blue Ribbon Schools - California Distinguished School Award winners may apply for a top national honor, the National Blue Ribbon School Award.
-Winners of this award include Cubberley K-8 School, Rogers and Hughes middle schools, the California Academy of Mathematics and Science, and Lowell, Twain, Prisk and Naples elementary schools.
+Winners include Newcomb K-8 Academy, Cubberley K-8 School, Rogers and Hughes middle schools, the California Academy of Mathematics and Science, and Lowell, Twain, Prisk and Naples elementary schools.